New Mexico Is Quietly Building a Semiconductor Future.

 📍 Los Alamos, NM

-Los Alamos conducts cutting-edge research in semiconductor materials, quantum computing components, and advanced electronics for national security applications, creating unique career paths for technical professionals.
+Los Alamos National Laboratory conducts cutting-edge research in semiconductor materials, quantum computing components, and advanced electronics for national security applications with an $4 billion annual budget.
+The lab creates unique career pathways in chip technology, materials science, and quantum systems that exist nowhere else.

 University of New Mexico